 And while this should technically be filed under the bacteria category, also think about how you apply these products.
 What else comes into contact with your skin?
 Makeup brushes, washcloths, towels, pillowcases — keep all of these items clean so they don’t run the risk of transferring bacteria to your face.

-4. Your Lifestyle
+4. Your lifestyle

-Perhaps you’ve been going to bed without washing your face or wearing makeup while you exercise.
+Maybe you’ve been going to bed without washing your face or wearing makeup while you exercise.
 We’ve talked about why cleansing your skin is so important and why you need to wash your face before AND after you exercise, but let’s recap here: Cleansing your skin is incredibly important, even if you’re not wearing much (or any) makeup.